Child Custody Attorneys Serving Alpharetta and Woodstock, Georgia

 As with every aspect of divorce, it is almost always preferable for parents to come to an amicable, fair, and equitable agreement as to custody arrangements.
 Given a choice, most parents would rather make the decisions that will govern their relationship with their child than have a stranger in a black robe make those decisions for them.
 This not only spares the couple and their child from unnecessary conflict during divorce proceedings, but it also increases the likelihood of cooperation long after the divorce is finalized.

-Our child custody attorneys in Alpharetta and Woodstock, GA make every effort to help divorcing parents find the middle ground that best serves all parties.
+When you contact North Metro Litigators, a Alpharetta child custody attorney or a Woodstock child custody lawyer will make every effort to help divorcing parents find the middle ground that best serves all parties.
 Of course, parents frequently cannot come together and reach a negotiated resolution as to some or all custody issues.
 When that happens, we aggressively pursue results most beneficial to our clients and their children.

 If parents can agree on custody, it falls upon a Georgia family law judge to establish custody arrangements.
 When making such determinations, Georgia judges, like those in every other state, try to find the answer to one overarching question: “What is in the best interest of the child?”